Kraśnik: Jews in Kraśnik

+16th century to WWII

 As with much of the Lublin district, Kraśnik was a major center of Judaism, with 5,000 Jews (almost 50% of the population) prior to World War II.
 Historical accounts place Jews in the area in 1531, but the official right to settle there was granted to Jews in 1584.
+In 1654, Jewish residence was officially limited to the area near the synagogue, but in practice this was not rigidly enforced.

+WWII and Holocaust

-In 1654, Jewish residence was officially limited to the area near the synagogue, but in practice this was not rigidly enforced.Following the invasion of Poland by Nazi Germany and the Soviet Union in World War II, Kraśnik was taken over by the Soviets in 1939 and later by the Nazis during Operation Barbarossa.
-It was the site of the Budzyń concentration camp, where the prisoners worked for the Heinkel Flugzeugwerke factory on aircraft production.
+Following the invasion of Poland by Nazi Germany and the Soviet Union in World War II, Kraśnik was taken over by the Soviets in 1939 and later by the Nazis during Operation Barbarossa.
+It was the site of the Budzyń concentration camp, where the prisoners worked for the Heinkel Flugzeugwerke, an initially Polish aircraft production factory which had been taken over by the Germans.
 This camp, with around 3,000 Jews, became a subcamp of Majdanek.

-There was another labor camp in Kraśnik called the WIFO Labor Camp, or the Kraśnik Labor Camp (also called ZwangsArbeitslager Skret), located in the ghetto at Szkolna and Bóżnicza streets.
-It had a similar number of people in it (around 3,000), most of whom were murdered.
+There was another labor camp in Kraśnik called the WIFO Labor Camp, Kraśnik Labor Camp, or Arbeitslager Skret, lit.
+'Skret Labor Camp', located in the ghetto at Szkolna and Bóżnicza streets.
+It held a similar number of inmates (around 3,000), most of whom were murdered.

 From a population of more than 5,000 Kraśnik Jews, only an estimated 350 survived the Holocaust; most or all of these survivors left Poland.